Image contrast enhancement based on the Schr\"odinger operator spectrum: Contrast enhancement algorithm

-The entropy ($E$) of an image is a measure of the randomness or information content of the image.
-In the context of contrast enhancement, entropy can be used as a criterion to evaluate the effectiveness of the enhancement process, where higher values of entropy indicate a higher-quality image.\\
+On the other hand, the cost function ($J_2$) is composed of the entropy ($E$) of the image, which measures the information present on the image.
+In contrast enhancement, entropy can be used as a criterion to evaluate the enhancement, because higher entropy values indicate that the image possesses more details and has better quality.\\

 The entropy of an image can be calculated using the following equation: